MeganleeK/Bright-Coffee-Shop-Sales-Analysis/README.md

 # Bright-Coffee-Shop-Sales-Analysis

-�
-� Bright Coffee Shop Sales Analysis (BRIGHTLIGHT)
+ ☕Bright Coffee Shop Sales Analysis (BRIGHTLIGHT)
 Purpose: Business Insights for a New CEO using Historical Transactional Data from Bright Coffee Shop
 Due Date: 11 May 2025, 23:59